theunicornguild/myrent/03_renters/08_python_1_deleting.md

    renter.delete()
 ```

-To delete the renter object and then redirect the user to the list
+This command deleted the renter object and then redirects the user to the list